The Intermittent Volunteer’s Weblog

 how many times have the dozers and dump trucks

-come to this little town?
+come to this little community?

 almost six years i’ve been seeing the aftermath,